Brookdale Wave header-wave

 Decline in Personal Care

-Is your family member neglecting personal hygiene like bathing, changing clothes, brushing their teeth, taking their medication or combing their hair?
-Sometimes people living with Alzheimer's or dementia know they must do these activities but forget how to do them or think they have already taken care of their hygiene.
-They may also also feel embarrassed to ask for help.
+If your family member is neglecting personal hygiene like bathing, changing clothes, brushing their teeth, taking their medication or combing their hair, it may be time to consider professional care.
+Sometimes people living with Alzheimer's or dementia struggle with these activities and could benefit from additional reminders or assistance.

 Unexplained Physical Changes